A Differential Perspective on Distributional Reinforcement Learning: Discussion, Limitations, and Future Work

-Future work should look to address the aforementioned empirical questions, as well as tackle the theoretical questions that remain.
-For example, it remains to be seen how different aspects (beyond the mean) of the chosen distributional objective can be optimized, as well as how a categorical approach could be employed (rather than a quantile-based approach).
+In terms of limitations (in the context of the average-reward setting), it remains to be seen how different aspects (beyond the mean) of the chosen distributional objective can be optimized.
+Similarly, it remains to be seen how a categorical approach could be employed instead of a quantile-based approach.
+Future work should look to address these limitations, as well as tackle the theoretical aspects of the D3 algorithms.
 Exploring these directions may yield deeper insights, and in the process, continue unlocking the full potential of distributional approaches in the average-reward setting.